near/read-rpc/README.md

 ### [rpc-server](rpc-server/README.md)

 The JSON RPC server implementation that repeats all the APIs current real NEAR JSON RPC but using a different data sources:
-- The Read RPC Storage (ScyllaDB currently)
+- The Read RPC Storage (PostgresDB currently)
 - NEAR Lake Data buckets (AWS S3 currently)
 - real NEAR JSON RPC

 ### [state-indexer](state-indexer/README.md)

-The indexer built on top of Lake Framework that watches the network and stores the `StateChanges` into the Storage (ScyllaDB) using the designed data schemas.
+The indexer built on top of Lake Framework that watches the network and stores the `StateChanges` into the Storage using the designed data schemas.

 ### [near-state-indexer](near-state-indexer/README.md)